infinispan/infinispan/demos/nearcache/src/main/release/README-NearCache-demo.txt

 This is a near cache demo that uses JMS in order to invalidate the near caches.
 The demo is formed of two parts:
-1. Hot Rod and JMS server that registers a cache listener to send notifications to registered clients
+1. Hot Rod and JMS server that registers a cache listener to send notifications to registered clients, located in nearcache/ demo folder.
-2. CDI web app that runs a near cache configured with a remote cache store and a JMS client to listen for notifications
+2. CDI web app that runs a near cache configured with a remote cache store and a JMS client to listen for notifications, , located in nearcache-client/ demo folder.

 To run the demo, do the following:
 1. Start org.infinispan.demo.nearcache.server.MessagingHotRodDemo with the